kubernetes-sigs/kubespray/docs/vars.md

 ## App variables

-* *helm_version* - Defaults to v2.x, set to a v3 version (e.g. `v3.0.1` ) to install Helm 3.x (no more Tiller!).
-When changing this to 3 in an existing cluster, Tiller will be left alone and has to be removed manually.
+* *helm_version* - Defaults to v3.x, set to a v2 version (e.g. `v2.16.1` ) to install Helm 2.x (will install Tiller!).
+Picking v3 for an existing cluster running Tiller will leave it alone.
+In that case you will have to remove Tiller manually afterwards.

 ## User accounts